 Proof of identity is key to being able to register for mobile services in one's own name.
 SIM card users who have an official ID66 are twice as likely (as users who do not have one) to have a SIM card registered in their name.
 While this is prevalent in the 157 countries mandating SIM registration, those most impacted by these policies are underserved populations in LMICs, notably women, persons with disabilities, those with only primary education, the unemployed and forcibly displaced persons, such as refugees.
-The risk of digital and financial exclusion is therefore much higher among these population segments.
+The risk of digital and financial exclusion is therefore much higher among these population seaments.

-Research findings showed that governments in 37 countries relaxed regulatory policies around mobile services including how new customers can be onboarded.
-These actions were taken during the COVID-19 pandemic to mitigate the risk of underserved groups being further marginalised by lockdown and restrictions on movement and physical contact.
+Research findings showed that governments in 37 countries relaxed regulatory policies around mobile services including how new customers can be on-